Iapygians: Origin

-The development of a distinct Iapygian culture in southeastern Italy is widely considered to be the result of a confluence of local Apulian material cultures with Balkanic traditions following the cross-Adriatic migrations of proto-Messapic speakers in the early first millennium BC.
+The emergence of a distinct Iapygian culture in south-eastern Italy is widely regarded by modern scholarship as the result of a convergence between local Apulian material cultures and influences from the Balkan region, following the cross-Adriatic migrations of proto-Messapic speakers in the early first millennium BC.

+Ancient literary traditions, by contrast, commonly traced the origins of the Iapygians to Crete in the Minoan period.
+Herodotus recounts a Cretan landing in Iapygia and the subsequent renaming of the settlers as Iḗpyges Messápioi.
+Strabo, Solon and Nicander derived the Iapygians from the mythical Iapyx, while Nicander further attributed to them Arcadian and Illyrian origins.
+Hellanicus claimed that the Iapygians expelled the Ausonii from Italy, a tradition that may correspond to Ephoros' reference to Iapýgōn ákrai in the area of Croton.

 Pre-Roman period

 The Iapygians most likely left the eastern coasts of the Adriatic for Italy from the 11th century BC onwards, merging with pre-existing Italic and Mycenean cultures and providing a decisive cultural and linguistic imprint.
 The three main Iapygian tribal groups–Daunians, Peucetians and Messapians–retained a remarkable cultural unity in the first phase of their development.
-After the 8th century BC, however, they began a phase marked by a process of differentiation due to internal and external causes.
+After the 8th century BC, however, archaeology documents increasing differentiation among the three tribes due to internal and external causes.

-Contacts between Messapians and Greeks intensified after the end of the 8th century BC and the foundation of the Spartan colony of Taras, preceded by earlier pre-colonial Mycenaean incursions during which the site of Taras seems to have already played an important role.
+Contacts between Messapians and Greeks intensified after the end of the 8th century BC and the foundation of the Spartan colony of Taras (Tarantum), preceded by earlier pre-colonial Mycenaean incursions during which the site of Taras seems to have already played an important role.
 Until the end of the 7th century, however, Iapygia was generally not encompassed in the area of influence of Greek colonial territories, and with the exception of Taras, the inhabitants were evidently able to avoid other Greek colonies in the region.
 During the 6th century BC Messapia, and more marginally Peucetia, underwent Hellenizing cultural influences, mainly from the nearby Taras.

 The relationship between Messapians and Tarantines deteriorated over time, resulting in a series of clashes between the two peoples from the beginning of the 5th century BC.
-After two victories of the Tarentines, the Iapygians inflicted a decisive defeat on them, causing the fall of the aristocratic government and the implementation of a democratic one in Taras.
-It also froze relations between Greeks and the indigenous people for about half a century.
+After two victories of the Tarentines, the Iapygians inflicted a decisive defeat upon Taras in 470 BC, causing the fall of the aristocratic government and the implementation of a democratic one in Taras.
+Those confrontations froze relations between Greeks and the indigenous people for about half a century.
 Only in the late-5th and 6th centuries did they re-establish relationships.
 The second great Hellenizing wave occurred during the 4th century BC, this time also involving Daunia.
+In 413 BC the Iapygian-Messapian ruler Artas supported Athens during the Sicilian Expedition.